-Furthermore, important aspects of quantification like the explicit distribution and accumulation of pluralities or the proper treatment of collective predication are outside the representational scope of FOPL.
-For instance, neither does $\forall$ capture the distinction of for all [men] and each [man] (neccessary for the exclusion of \Each man meets.), nor is it suited to bind an argument variable of a collective predicate like meet at all.
+Furthermore, important aspects of quantification such as the explicit distribution and accumulation of pluralities or the proper treatment of collective predication are outside the representational scope of FOPL.
+For instance, neither does $\forall$ capture the distinction of for all [men] and each [man] (necessary for the exclusion of \Each man meets) nor is it suited to bind an argument variable of a collective predicate such as meet at all.

-Based on the insight that natural language quantification must be treated on a different formal level, Montague introduced a relational view of quantifiers (later called generalized quantifiers in Generalized Quantifier Theory (GQT), see Peters and Westerståhl 2006).
+Based on the insight that natural language quantification must be treated on a different formal level, Montague introduced a relational view of quantifiers (later called generalized quantifiers in Generalized Quantifier Theory (GQT), see Peters and Westerstähl, 2006).
 According to that view, quantifiers have to be treated as determiners that relate two properties: restrictor (noun phrase meaning) and scope.
-Quantifiers could then be regarded as imposing a certain condition on the intersection of their denotations/sets (see (1)).
+Quantifiers could then be regarded as imposing a certain condition on the intersection of their denotations/sets [see (1)].

-83 (1) $[[(Generalized) Quantifier]] = \lambda R \lambda S [Condition{Quantifier}(R, S)]$
+(1) $[[Generalized)Quantifier] = \lambda R\lambda S[Condition{Quantifier}(R, S)]$

-Montague has become famous for showing that natural language can be given a straightforward 84 compositional semantic treatment with such a scheme (see Montague 1973).
-Yet there are quite a number 85 of arguments against treating quantifiers wholistically as determiners (cf. Krifka 1999, and Szabolcsi 2010, 86 87 in general).
+Montague has become famous for showing that natural language can be given a straightforward compositional semantic treatment with such a scheme (see Montague, 1973).
+Yet, there are quite a number of arguments against treating quantifiers wholistically as determiners (cf. Krifka, 1999; Szabolcsi, 2010, in general).
 A particular problem concerns the observation that the GQT scheme is only applicable down to some level of linguistic granularity.
-It disregards compositionality aspects of complex quantifiers, and 88 89 neither explains why \almost a/ some/ many/ ... are not well-formed expressions nor reflects the observation that, for example, almost behaves exactly as in the adjectival domain (almost as long as).
-It ignores the fact 90 that there are striking structural analogies between the domains of quantification and gradation (see (2) for 91 a comparison, and Carstensen 2013 on gradation), and it led to treating both sets of phenomena differently.
-92
+It disregards compositionality aspects of complex quantifiers, and neither explains why \almost a/some/many/... are not well-formed expressions nor reflects the observation that, for example, almost behaves exactly as in the adjectival domain (almost as long as).
+It ignores the fact that there are striking structural analogies between the domains of quantification and gradation (see (2) for a comparison, and Carstensen 2013, on gradation), and it led to treating both sets of phenomena differently.